sgmurphy/wordpress-plugins/filebird/readme.txt

 == Changelog ==

+= Jun 14, 2024 - Version 6.2.5 =
+- Fixed: Folder dropdown not showing in Featured Image upload tab when Elementor is activated

 = May 23, 2024 - Version 6.2.3 =
 - New: Full compatibility of folders for pages, posts, custom post types with WPML, Polylang, etc.